Positive Parenting Tips for Teenagers (15-17 Years)

 - Encourage your teen to get enough sleep and exercise, and to eat healthy, balanced meals.

 - Talk with your teen about the dangers of driving and how to be safe on the road.
-You can steer your teen in the right direction.
 Motor vehicle crashes are the leading cause of death from unintentional injury among teens, yet few teens take measures to reduce their risk of injury.

 - Remind your teen to wear a helmet when riding a bike, motorcycle, or all-terrain vehicle.
 Unintentional injuries resulting from participation in sports and other activities are common.

 - Talk with your teen about suicide and pay attention to warning signs.
-Suicide is the third leading cause of death among youth 15 through 24 years of age.
+Suicide is the third leading cause of death among youth 15 to 24 years of age.

 - Talk with your teen about the dangers of drugs, drinking, smoking, and risky sexual activity.
-Ask him what he knows and thinks about these issues, and share your feelings with him.
-Listen to what he says and answer his questions honestly and directly.
+Ask them what they know and think about these issues, and share your feelings with them.
+Listen to what they say and answer their questions honestly and directly.

-- Discuss with your teen the importance of choosing friends who do not act in dangerous or unhealthy ways.
+- Discuss the importance of choosing friends who do not act in dangerous or unhealthy ways.

 - Know where your teen is and whether a responsible adult is present.
-Make plans with her for when she will call you, where you can find her, and what time you expect her home.
+Make plans with them for when they will call you, where you can find them, and what time you expect them home.

-- Encourage your teen to get enough sleep and physical activity, and eat healthy, balanced meals.
-Make sure your teen gets 1 hour or more of physical activity each day.
+- Encourage your teen to get enough sleep and physical activity, and to eat healthy, balanced meals.
+Encourage your teen to get 1 hour or more of physical activity each day.

 - Keep television sets out of your teen’s bedroom.

 - Encourage your teen to have meals with the family.
-Eating together will help your teen make better choices about the foods she eats, promote healthy weight, and give family members time to talk with each other.
-In addition, a teen who eats meals with the family is more likely to get better grades and less likely to smoke, drink, or use drugs, and also less likely to get into fights, think about suicide, or engage in sexual activity.
+Eating together will help your teen make better choices about the foods they eat, promotes healthy weight, and gives family members time to talk with each other.
+In addition, a teen who eats meals with the family is more likely to get better grades and less likely to smoke, drink, or use drugs.
+They’re also less likely to get into fights, think about suicide, or engage in sexual activity.